 - 6 ounces dried egg pappardelle pasta

-- 1.5 ounces microplaned parmigiano-reggiano or grana padano cheese
+- 1½ ounces finely grated parmigiano-reggiano cheese

-- Heat the olive oil in a large (preferably, straight-sided) saute pan over medium-high heat.
+- Heat the olive oil in a large (preferably, straight-sided) sauté pan over medium-high heat.
 Add the pancetta and cook until golden brown and crispy, 4 to 5 minutes, stirring frequently.
 Reduce heat if necessary.

 - Cook the pappardelle in a large pot of boiling salted water, stirring every few minutes, until al dente.
-Reserve 1/2 cup of pasta cooking water.
-Using tongs, transfer the pasta directly from the pot to the pan with the cream sauce (don't worry if you transfer some pasta water along with it, as this will help thin the sauce and help it coat the pasta).
+Reserve ½ cup of pasta cooking water.
+Using tongs, transfer the pasta directly from the pot to the pan with the cream sauce.
+Don’t worry if you transfer some pasta water along with it, as this will help thin the sauce and help it coat the pasta.

 - Turn off the heat.
 Stir the pasta gently in the sauce until it is evenly coated, add the grated cheese, and add pasta liquid as necessary.
 Serve immediately and garnish with fresh thyme leaves and grated cheese.